JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 The name of the Julia type associated with a model indicates the associated algorithm (e.g., `DecisionTreeClassifier`).
-The outcome of training a learning algorithm is called a *fit-result*.
+The outcome of training a learning algorithm is called a *fitresult*.
 For ordinary multilinear regression, for example, this would be the coefficients and intercept.
 For a general supervised model, it is the (generally minimal) information needed to make new predictions.